 - Surfacing the analog matters more than the score.
 A 31/100 reading is abstract.
 “Today most resembles 2026-03-15 — top contributors then were military aircraft, maritime chokepoints, prediction markets” is concrete.
 Users reason about the analog; the score is just a way of finding it.

 - Auditable causal-matrix refinement.
-Letting Claude touch the matrix is interesting; making every change land in a queryable audit table with before/after weights and citation URLs is what makes it trustworthy.
+Letting Claude touch the matrix is interesting; making every change land in a queryable audit table with before/after weights and citation URLs — inside hard, sign-locked caps — is what makes it trustworthy.
 The matrix is a living model; the audit log is the version history.

 What we’d revisit